bearsunday/bearsunday.github.io/documentation/en/my_first_resource_request.md

 greeting:Hello, BEAR
 ```

-'Hello, BEAR' is passed into the greeting slot.
+**Hello, BEAR** is passed into the greeting slot.
 If we remove the query what happens ?

 ```
 $ php api.php get 'page://self/first/greeting'